t-beigbeder/otvl_cabri/doc/build.md

     2022/12/20 17:34:55,000 | INFO | build_go_fast.sh: starting
     2022/12/20 17:35:00,000 | INFO | build_go_fast.sh: ended

-You will get the Linux executable in `gocode/build/cabri` and the Windows AMD64 one in `gocode/build/cabri.exe`.
+You will get the Linux AMD64 executable in `gocode/build/cabri` and the Windows AMD64 one in `gocode/build/cabri.exe`.
 Copy them wherever you want.

+Golang tooling enables to target other supported platforms as well, just adapt the script to your needs.